An agreement about child support payments where both parties obtain independent legal advice.

 We recommend legal providers give us a draft agreement before it’s signed so we can check that:

-- it satisfies the legal requirements
+- it meets the legal requirements

 We won’t accept your agreement without a valid legal certificate for each parent.